Feb 8, 2022

-One thing we know about kids is that they love pizza.
-Case in point: In 2020, Greenlight kids collectively spent $3.2 million on pizza alone.
+One thing we know about kids: they love pizza.
+In 2021 alone, Greenlight kids and teens collectively spent $6.8 million on pizza (more than double from the previous year, at $3.2 million).
+That's quite a mouthful!
 To celebrate National Pizza Day this year, we’ve got a few ways to put that cheese and sauce to work.
 Crust us, we know what we’re talking about here.

 Let’s start by looking at the whole pizza pie.
 We’ll say this is all the money your kids have — in other words, their earnings.
 Each slice represents how their money is divided.

 Some teachers use pizza to teach students about fractions.
 We’re going to do something similar.
 Go through the four main budgeting categories and divvy them up into percentages.
 Then, make that budget real.
 How?
 Set spending limits in your app.

 Give to a charity